Hog and Pig Report, June 2022

 Figure 4.
 B&G Weekly Hog Price

-Economic analysis provided by David Miller, Consulting Chief Economist, Decision Innovation Solutions on behalf of Iowa Farm Bureau.
+Economic analysis provided by David Miller, Consulting Chief Economist, Decision Innovation behalf of Iowa Farm Bureau.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!